 More on Eligibility

 SSI benefits often apply to disabled or elderly individuals who have never worked or have not worked in some time.
-For that reason, a significant amount of SSI recipients are children.
+For that reason, a significant number of SSI recipients are children.
 If you are unsure about the eligibility of you or your child, contact Bogin, Munns & Munns today.
 We can help you after you or your child has been denied benefits.